rdamashek/Generativeprocess/README.md

 Forking the repo to your own profile is best practice.
 Updates made there will not affect anyone else unless a pull request is made to the org, at which point modifications you have made can be integrated.

 ### Detailed setup
 This guide assumes that you are new to computers and essentially coming at this from ground zero.
 It is consequentially verbose and many of the steps are a one time process enabling you to set up your local environment.
-This guide was written based on the Windows
+This guide was written based on the Windows installer as it was the use case we were working through, Mac and Linux are probably very similar - if thats what you have and find any discontinuities, your encouraged to record the details or ping a peer within our group that can help (Josh for now).

 #### Installing Git
 - Download and install Git from the following link: https://git-scm.com/downloads